snsaiphoo/binf6110_assignment3/README.md

 <img src="figures/taxonomic_abundance_genus.png" width="700"/>
 <br>
 <b>Figure 3.
 Taxonomic composition by diet group at the genus level.</b> Relative abundance of microbial taxa at the genus level across all samples, grouped by diet (omnivore and vegan).
 Each bar represents an individual sample, with colors indicating the proportion of different genera.
 The gut microbiome is dominated by genera such as <i>Bacteroides</i>, <i>Faecalibacterium</i>, <i>Blautia</i>, and <i>Alistipes</i>, with noticeable variability across samples.
 Lower-abundance genera were grouped into an "Other" category for clarity.
-While overall genus-level composition appears broadly similar between diet groups, variation in the relative abundance of specific genera suggests potential diet-associated differences.

 </div>